Skip to content

 Setting Allowed Values

 Some Setting values will cause problems if used.
-In this document we will have an in-depth look at the values that are allowed and values that are not.
-We will also see some of the expected errors and finally go over some troubleshooting steps for this page.
+This document provides an in-depth examination of the values that are allowed and values that are not.
+Expected errors and troubleshooting steps for this page are also covered.

-If you want to understand what each parameter does, please read the settings document.
+To understand what each parameter does, refer to the settings document.

-Note: You must have the appropriate access rights to all the resources that you connect to the application.
+Note: The user must have the appropriate access rights to all the resources connected to the application.

 Runner Tag